SojaIntegral/Potato-Spells-Tweaks/src/main/resources/data/potatospellbookstweaks/tags/entity_type/race_system/readme.md

 ## Amorph:
 - Things without proper form, mysterious natural (or unnatural) creatures
 - Amorph creatures are slightly above average, with very defined weaknesses and strengths

+## Dragonborn:
+- Have high resistances, just like dragons, but failed to succeed their immense magical talents
+- Dragonborn are slightly above humans in overall strength

 ## Dragon:
 - The most powerful of all races